certbot/certbot/How-to-Contribute.md

 #### NginxConfigurator

 There has been alot of stated demand for nginx support and there have been a few interested developers.
-It is an extremely popular webserver and I would really like to see it fully supported.
-(I may be biased because I run a few nginx servers myself :))  There is an Augeas lens for nginx.
-I have already created a stub class based off an AugeasConfigurator.
-Hopefully the nginx supported lens will be sufficient, I personally haven't worked with it yet.
+It is an extremely popular webserver and it would be great if it was fully supported.
+There is an Augeas lens for nginx.
+There is a stub class that you are welcome to develop off of that is based on an AugeasConfigurator().
+Hopefully the nginx supported lens will be sufficient.
 (Augeas is also a great open source project, so we could always perfect the lens as it will help both causes.)
 Of course, you are free to find your own clean solution to supporting nginx though too.

 #### Port to new OSes/distros